frederic-perez/AmE-dictionary/data/dictionary.md

 __jigger__ _n_ :seven::hammer: _A jigger of whiskey._ _He poured into a jigger._
 __jigs__ _n_
 __jigsaw__ _n_ :two::hammer: (jigsaws)
-__Jill of all trades(, master of none)__ _idiom_ A woman who is skilled in or adept at a wide variety of tasks or abilities (i.e., the female equivalent of "Jack of all trades").
-If used with "master of none," it implies that while competent in a variety of things, she is not highly skilled in a particular one.
+__Jill of all trades(, master of none)__ _idiom_ A woman who is skilled in or adept at a wide variety of tasks or abilities (i.e., the female equivalent of “Jack of all trades”).
+If used with “master of none,” it implies that while competent in a variety of things, she is not highly skilled in a particular one.
 __jilt__ _v_ :two: (jilted: To deceive or drop (a lover) suddenly or callously. _Jilted at the altar._
 __Jim Crow<sup>1</sup>__ _n_
 __Jim Crow<sup>2</sup>__ _adj_ :two::hammer: _A Jim Crow county._